adiser/saa-aggression-detection/README.md

 Checkpoint file will be generated after each 5 training epochs in the form of a .pth.tar file.
 You can set the training to continue from an existing checkpoint by doing

 ```
-python main.py <ARGS >--resume <PATH TO CHECKPOINT FILE>
+python main.py <ARGS>--resume <PATH TO CHECKPOINT FILE>
 ```

 # Logging
 Training logs will be generated in the form of a txt file.
-Unfortunately I havent used any visualization tool such as tensorboard to ease this process.
+It shows the training and testing logs.
+The models can achieve as high as 99% testing accuracy.
+The robustness of the model on a realtime video is not yet quantified.
+Hence I attached a realtime video inference prototype to demonsrate how it performs on realtime video

 # Realtime Prototype
 Run stream.py to run a realtime video prediction.
 It doesn't make use of any parallelization techniques hence speed can be quite slow.
 But good to understand and get a general feel of the algorithm